Vegetarians swear by tofu, but is it okay for your dog? This is debatable, even for humans, since experts make conflicting recommendations about soya.

 It may fill the stomach but anything soy isn’t a great choice, especially on a regular basis.

-Commercial dog food companies are increasingly adding soy to their recipes which is a step in the wrong direction.
-While you may disagree, dog food with meat-based protein listed as the first ingredient is far superior to canine chow that basically incorporates a form of tofu.
-It’s well-proven that animal-based nutrients are what dogs require to thrive.
-In regards to tofu specifically, your pet could actually be allergic to it.
+Commercial dog food companies are increasingly adding soy to their recipes.
+We think this is a step in the wrong direction.
+Animal-based nutrients are what dogs require to thrive.
+In regards to tofu specifically, your pet pooch could actually be allergic to it.

-With all that said, a small amount of tofu is unlikely to harm your dog.
+With all that said, a small amount of tofu won’t harm your dog.

 Trouble Trusting Tofu